malekcellier/dotfiles/README.md

 ## Background

-This repo contains my ``dotfile`` configuration, allowing for a consistent coding experience across multiple machines.
-In my normal workflow, I use ``macos``, ``ubuntu``, and ``Windows 11`` and I want to minimize the differences between my experience in those environments.
+This repo contains my ``dotfiles`` setup, allowing for a consistent coding experience across multiple machines and OS'es.
+Mind you, in my normal workflow, I use ``macos``, ``ubuntu``, and ``Windows 11``.

 ## Dotfiles management

-I manage the various configuration files in this repo using [GNU Stow](https://www.gnu.org/software/stow/).
-It takes care of creating and managint he lifecycle of symbolic links while keeping the configuration files neatly organized under a single folder ``dotfiles``.
+I use [GNU Stow](https://www.gnu.org/software/stow/) to manage the various configuration files in this repo.
+In a nutshell, ``Stow`` allows to store all the respective ``dotfiles`` in a dedicated directory (which can be version controlled, and that's part of the point), and then creates symbolic links to the locations that are expected to be in by their respective programs.
+I name that folder ``dotfiles``.

+An important point to remember is that ``Stow`` does not care about the folder structure.
+It will create a symlink to the user's home directory by default.

 ### Installation